 - Using local archives.
 Local museums and archives can be an untapped resource for student projects.
 Local archivists and librarians may be willing to provide you with a list of primary sources available in their repository for your specified time period and region.
 As part of the project, you may require students to use the resources in local repositories that are easily accessible.
 You may want to speak with the archivists before requiring students to go outside the college, however, as a large group of student visitors may disrupt other researchers.

 - Other colleges/universities.
-Some schools located nearby may be willing to grant your students temporary access to primary documents with advanced notice.
+Some schools located nearby may be willing to grant your students temporary access to primary documents with advance notice.

 Working With Libraries and Librarians

 How will I convince librarians to help my class?
 The History Engine is a resource librarians will love!
 You can get librarians and archivists on board by familiarizing them with the website and the project.
-Present the HE as a learning tool that taps into the emerging field of digital history.
+Present the History Engine as a learning tool that taps into the emerging field of digital history.
 Explain that students will not only be required to use library resources, such as rare documents, microform, and ILL, but they also will experience research in a new and exciting way.
 Most librarians will jump at the chance to help student research and will gladly participate in a class activity that encourages students to delve into library resources.
-The HE uniquely allows instructors, librarians, and students to be part of an educational team.
-To help summarize the project for librarians, you can hand them the Librarian Guide, which can be found on the Teacher Resources page.
+The History Engine uniquely allows instructors, librarians, and students to be part of an educational team.
+To help summarize the project for librarians, you can provide them the Librarian Guide.

 - Resources on reserve.
 You may want to arrange with librarians to set aside major document collections or generally useful secondary sources.
 That way you know there is a base of resources available that you trust as accurate.
 However, you will want to balance reserve materials with allowing students to experience the thrill of library/archive exploration.
 You should be sure to discuss with librarians the dates that students will be conducting research over the course of the semester so as not to overburden the library.